 Before an award can be accepted by the University of Pittsburgh, the Office of Research (OR) completes a comprehensive review of the award, which includes the terms and conditions of the award (including terms and conditions incorporated by reference of the Federal Acquisition Regulations, FAR clauses, which can be quite labor intensive due to government shorthand).
 The Office of Research is responsible for conducting all negotiations with sponsors to obtain mutually acceptable terms and conditions that will allow the University to accept the award.

-Every negotiation is handled by a Federal Contracts Officer, and depending upon the nature of the terms and conditions to be negotiated, may require input and assistance from other central administrative offices such as the Innovation Institute, the Office of General Counsel, and/or various compliance offices such as the IRB or IACUC, etc. While the Office of Research works diligently to resolve all negotiations in a timely manner, we cannot guarantee a timeframe for completion of a negotiation.
+Every negotiation is handled by a Federal Contracts Officer, and depending upon the nature of the terms and conditions to be negotiated, may require input and assistance from other central administrative offices such as the Innovation Institute, the Office of University Counsel, and/or various compliance offices such as the IRB or IACUC, etc. While the Office of Research works diligently to resolve all negotiations in a timely manner, we cannot guarantee a timeframe for completion of a negotiation.
 (NOTE: When the University of Pittsburgh is a Subcontractor, the review requires the review of the Prime Federal Contract as well as the subcontract being issued to the University.)

 During the course of the negotiation the Federal Contracts Officer will update the InfoEd Agreements Tab with information related to the negotiation.
 We encourage the use of this feature in our InfoEd system to obtain project specific information.